Premier League Darts 2018 Betting: Week 9

 The last match of the evening sees Peter Wright make an attempt to drag himself away from the elimination places as he takes on Simon Whitlock.
 Ordinarily, Wright would carry a short, odds on price for this match but after three straight 7-1 defeats, the Scot remains favourite but at an odds against figure of 11/10 with MarathonBet.

-A win for Wizard Whitlock is available at 11/5 with Ladbrokes while the draw finishes off the night at a best of 15/4 with bet365 and BetBright.
+A win for Wizard Whitlock is available at 11/5 with Ladbrokes while the draw finishes off the night at a best of 15/4 with BetBright.
 Clearly there is going to be some value in this match but where will it land?

 We lost out by backing Wright last week but are tempted to get behind Snakebite again.
 He’s been in a dismal run of form, it’s true, but surely he will soon find the quality that got him to the final in 2017.
 He doesn’t become a bad player overnight and with the prospect of elimination hanging over him, we think it’s time for Wright to pick up points once again.